michaelgrosner/tribeca/MANUAL.md

 3. Rebuild with `npm install` and restart with `npm restart`.

+Alternatively, you can always open a [new issue](https://github.com/ctubio/tribeca/issues/new?title=Missing%20trading%20strategy) to request a new feature.

 # How can I test new trading strategies?

 Tribeca is packaged with a backtesting mode.